aws-samples/aws-securityhub-config-integration/README.md

 ## Import AWS Config Findings into AWS Security Hub

-This repository contains two folders.
+This repository contains the following.

-Template: This folder contains cloudformation template to deploy the solution for integrating AWS Config with AWS Security Hub
+- **Template** contains the cloudformation template to deploy the solution for integrating AWS Config with AWS Security Hub
-Code: This folder contains the python lambda code file that integrates AWS Config with AWS Security Hub
+- **Code** contains the python lambda code file that integrates AWS Config with AWS Security Hub

 ## License Summary